2023 WINNER - BEST MUSIC TEACHER IN THE OKANAGAN!

-As an experienced voice teacher and performer, she will create lessons that coach you and develop the necessary skills to make your vocal dreams come true.
+As an experienced singing teacher, vocal coach, actor and performer, Kim will create lessons that guide you and develop the necessary skills to make your vocal dreams come true.

-Check out this beautiful column written by Corinne Crockett about this year's performance.
+Check out this beautiful column written by Corinne Crockett on Castanet.

-Each performance has a different theme ranging from Musical Theatre to Love Songs to Rock.
-The variety of musical styles helps the singers stretch their vocal ability and have fun exploring a style they might not otherwise be drawn towards.
+Each performer sings a song specially chosen to best suit their voice ranging from Musical Theatre to Love Songs to Country to Rock.
+The variety of musical styles helps singers stretch their vocal ability and have fun exploring a style they might not otherwise be drawn towards.